santiment/xrp-transaction-exporter/README.md

 # XRP Transactions Exporter

-This code allows you to fetch all transactions from the XRP ledger and dump it into kafka.
+This code allows you to fetch all transactions from the XRP ledger and dump them into kafka.

 ## Run